perladvent/perldotcom/content/article/_pub_2008_01_18_how-to-tell-your-perl-story.md

 #### Lightning Talks and Birds of a Feather

 Maybe you aren't up to full 45 minute talk just yet.
-You can also present a lightning talkâa five minute mini-presentation.
+You can also present a lightning talk—a five minute mini-presentation.
 You may not think that you have much to say, but five minutes goes pretty quickly.
 It's a gentle way to start a career as a speaker.
 You don't need to develop a long talk; prepare a larger slide deck, and if you're